jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 9-12
 H.S. | C.S.U. (e) | U.C. (e)

 This course is designed to further expand the development of proficiency in the four skills emphasized in Spanish II:  listening, speaking, reading and writing.
 The instructional approach is literacy-based and incorporates reading and discussion to support student language acquisition.
 Spanish III is taught almost entirely in Spanish and students are expected to use Spanish to communicate in class activities.
-The class°Øs cultural focus continues to address the Spanish speaking world through various media.
+The class‚Äôs cultural focus continues to address the Spanish speaking world through various media.
 Knowledge of grammatical structures and vocabulary will be reviewed and expanded to allow students to communicate in spontaneous and authentic situations.

 World Language